 With just 10 ingredients and a simple process, this bread is one of my ultimate go-to’s, and after lots of experimentation, I hope you’ll agree that the texture is perfect.

-Soft Gluten-Free Chocolate Chip Banana Bread
+Soft Gluten-Free, Vegan Chocolate Chip Banana Bread

 Unfortunately, gluten-free and vegan bakes have received the un-fair (in my opinion) reputation of being dry and crumbly.
 However, as you’ll hopefully see with this recipe – that couldn’t be further from the truth and is something I strive to always avoid.
 This vegan, gluten-free banana bread is soft and moist and almost ‘fudgy’ in texture.